ngohamah/Cloning-anywebisite-in-a-minute/README.md

 - Open it and that would be your cloned site.

 ## Note!
-This code might find some difficulties cloning some javascript pages.
+This code might find some difficulties cloning some javascript pages and websites with a backend.
 They're some little upgrades that need to be made.
 But you should try.